 Furloughed employees will be directed to monitor the Office of Personnel Management website, the Board's website, and their personal email for updates on progress toward restoration of appropriations.
 Once appropriations are restored, the Board will notify furloughed employees via the employees' personal email and the Board's website and provide instructions on returning to work.
 Supervisors will have the flexibility to approve the use of accrued annual leave, compensatory time off, or credit hours by employees who have problems returning to work on the specified day.
-Office directors will be instructed to evaluate whether any aspects of their offices' work plans for the remainder of the fiscal year need to be revised because of the lapse.
-The Board's General Manager and a financial officer will oversee any actions related to the disbursement of funds for contracts and procurements impacted by the lapse.
+Office Directors will be instructed to evaluate whether any aspects of their offices' work plans for the remainder of the fiscal year need to be revised because of the lapse.
+The Board's General Manager, the Chief Financial Officer, and a contracting officer will oversee any actions related to the disbursement of funds for contracts and procurements impacted by the lapse.